“Feelings come and go like clouds in a windy sky. Conscious breathing is my anchor.”

 The sympathetic nervous system (SNS) is our fight-or-flight response.
 It helps us to mobilize energy to complete a task—whether it’s a work-related task or the task of predatory survival.
 In small doses, the SNS is essential, but when it goes into overdrive, the body and mind suffer.
 The decreased blood flow to the gastrointestinal (GI) tract and prolonged high blood pressure caused by the fight-or-flight response can lead to digestive problems, cardiovascular disease, and anxiety, among other conditions.

-The other branch of the system is the parasympathetic nervous system (PSN), often called the “rest and digest” or “calm and connect” system, which allows us to recoup from the stressors of life.
+The other branch of the system is the parasympathetic nervous system (PNS), often called the “rest and digest” or “calm and connect” system, which allows us to recoup from the stressors of life.
 If you find yourself breathing slowly and deeply, feeling a sense of calm and peacefulness, you can guarantee that your PNS is activated, enhancing digestion, increasing blood flow to the GI track, lowering the heart rate, and enhancing sexual arousal.

 This system also activates certain parts of the brain, dampening fear-response regions and increasing the reflective, responsive regions.
 The result?
 More reflective, conscious behavior and action; an increased feeling of calm; and greater mental flexibility and creativity amid life’s challenges.